Queen's Golden Gaels: Women's

-The Queen's Women's Hockey program captured their first OUA Championship in 2011.
-They went on to win it again in 2013.The program hosted the CIS Championship in 2017.
+The Queen's women's hockey program captured their first OUA Championship in 2011.
+They went on to win it again in 2013.
+The program hosted the U Sports Championship in 2017.

 Rowing

-The Queen's Gaels Rowing program is one of the leading programs in the province of Ontario.
+The Queen's Gaels rowing program is one of the leading programs in the province of Ontario.
 Their last team OUA Championship was won by the Women's program in 2012.
 The Women's rowing program also won the Championship in 2010.

-Most recently, Gavin Stone was named OUA Rower of the Year in 2021, also winning the award in 2018.
-Gavin participated in the Tokyo 2020 Olympic Games as a member of the Coxless Four team.
+Gavin Stone was named OUA Rower of the Year in 2021, also winning the award in 2018.
+Stone participated in the Tokyo 2020 Olympic Games in the coxless four event.

 Other OUA Rowers of the Year from Queen's include: Alex Bernst (2017), Louise Munro (2017), Matthew Christie (2013).

 Rugby

 Men's

-The men's rugby team is regarded as one of the most successful rugby programs in Canada, and has won the OUA a record 23 times.
+The men's rugby team is regarded as one of the most successful rugby programs in Ontario, and has won the OUA a record 23 times.
 Their home games are played on Nixon Field, at the heart of Queen's University campus, and crowds often top 2,000 spectators.